Category Knowledge

-Top 5 D2C Trends to Watch for in 2024
+Top 5 D2C Trends to Watch for in 2026

 The D2C industry has grown significantly in recent years, and it continues to evolve.
 With the advent of new technologies, shifting consumer behavior, and the ongoing pandemic, they have had to adapt and innovate.
-As we head into 2024, businesses must stay ahead of the curve by being aware of the latest trends.
+As we head into this year, businesses must stay ahead of the curve by being aware of the latest trends.

 What is a D2C company?